pervices/releases/README.md

 These instructions assume that you are SSH'd onto the crimson unit, as the dev0 user, and have a release package called crimson-rtm5.

+0. Stop the crimson server to ensure a clean update;\
+    `sudo systemctl stop crimson-server`

 1. Replace the existing MCU binaries in /lib/mcu

-The most straight forward way of ensuring a clean update is to first delete the existing MCU folder, and then replace it by moving the new MCU directory to the appropriate location.
+    1. The most straight forward way of ensuring a clean update is to first delete the existing MCU folder, and then replace it by moving the new MCU directory to the appropriate location.

-To delete the existing directory, type;
+    2. To delete the existing directory, type; \

-sudo rm -rf /lib/mcu
+        `sudo rm -rf /lib/mcu`

-Then, replace it with the updated MCU directory.
-Navigate to the location that you copied the crimson-rtm5 update directory to, and type;
+    3. Then, replace it with the updated MCU directory.
+Navigate to the location that you copied the crimson-rtm5 update directory to, and type;\

-sudo mv crimson-rtm5/mcu /lib/
+        `sudo mv crimson-rtm5/mcu /lib/`

 2. Flash all the MCUs

-Enter the mcu directory and use the flash tool to update all the MCUs;
+    1. Enter the mcu directory and use the flash tool to update all the MCUs; \

-cd /lib/mcu
+        `cd /lib/mcu` \

-sudo ./flash w all
+        `sudo ./flash w all`

-Wait for this process to be completed.
+3. Wait for this process to be completed.

 When the process is completed, all the MCUs will have been updated.

-MANUAL FILESYSTEM UPDATE
+MANUAL BINARY UPDATE
 ===

 These instructions assume that you are SSH'd onto the crimson unit, as the dev0 user, and have a release package called crimson-rtm5.

+0. Enter a root shell using sudo;\
+    `sudo -s`

-1. First, stop the crimson-server process.
+1. Stop the crimson-server process.

-You can do this by typing:
+    1. You can do this by typing: \

-sudo systemctl stop crimson-server
+        `systemctl stop crimson-server`

 2. Move the upgraded binaries to /usr/bin

-From within the directory the release package is in, type:
+    1. From within the directory the release package is in, type:\

-sudo mv crimson-rtm5/firmware/* /usr/bin/
+        `mv crimson-rtm5/firmware/* /usr/bin/`

-3. Sync the filesystem is synchronized by typing
+3. Sync the filesystem is synchronized by typing; \

-Simply run the following command;

-sync
+        `sync`

 MANUAL FPGA RTL UPDATE